-ARC Cancer Support Centres rely on the generosity of the public, private, charity and corporate grants and donations for approximately three quarters of the funding required annually to operate its services.
+ARC Cancer Support Centres rely on the generosity of the public, private, charity and corporate grants and donations for the majority of the funding required annually to operate the array of services.
 Support from the Health Service Executive Northern Area makes up the remainder.

 Where does the money go?

-The work of ARC has long been recognised by medical and health professionals as a key component in the support of patients.
-Demand for ARC's services is growing considerably each year.
-In 2016, there were almost 13,000 visits to ARC.
-To meet these increasing demands, the number of classes, workshops, counselling and complementary therapy sessions have been expanded.
-As a small, tightly-run organisation, ARC is very conscious of the need to spend funds wisely and of achieving value for money at all times.
+The work of ARC has long been recognised by medical and health professionals as a key component in the support of patients and their families.
+Demand for ARC's services is growing.
+To meet these increasing demands, ARC is very conscious of the need to spend funds wisely and of achieving value for money at all times.

-ARC relies hugely on volunteers to provide many of its services such as helping to manage the Drop-in Centres and providing pro-bono therapies and services.
-Funds raised go towards employing the core team of therapists and staff as well as to meet the costs associated with running ARC's two centres.
+ARC relies hugely on volunteers to provide many of its services such as helping to manage the drop-in centres and providing pro-bono therapies and services.
+Funds raised go towards employing the core team of therapists and staff as well as to meet the costs associated with running ARC's three centres and offsite services.
 In addition, administrative, supervision and training supports are provided to our volunteer network to support them in delivering top quality services to clients.
 We simply could not provide the level of services that we do without our wonderful, committed volunteers.

 What corporate governance does ARC have in place?

 ARC Cancer Support Centres is a registered charitable organisation (charity number CHY 10857 assigned by the Revenue Commissioners and Charity Registration Number 20028428 assigned by the Charities Regulatory Authority) and a company limited by guarantee with a voluntary Board of Directors, none of whom receive any fees or expenses for their work or time.
 Its registered address is 65 Eccles Street, Dublin 7.